 If the time has come to hand car keys over to your teenager, you’ll know that the time has also come to add them to your insurance policy.
-Teens, though well meaning most of the time, don’t have the best track record when it comes to driving.
+Teens, though well-meaning most of the time, don’t have the best track record when it comes to driving, and you may find yourself having to change date for practical driving test more than once if they’re still struggling with the rules of the road.
 Insurance companies are aware of this fact, and sometimes charge exorbitant premiums to add them to your policy.
 There are ways that you can cut that premium down so the monthly bill is one less thing you’ll have to stress over when they’re behind the wheel on a Friday night.

 Probably the easiest way to control teen insurance premiums is to make sure they’re driving a safe car.
 Some cars are also cheaper to insure than others, and used cars always carry a lower premium than brand new ones.
 Check out Cars.com for reviews on the safest cars for teens.
 Some of the cars that insurance companies love most include the Honda CR-V and the Subaru Outback.